 Make cities and human settlements inclusive, safe, resilient and sustainable

-The Habitat III New Urban Agenda acknowledges Research and Innovation (R&I) as means of implementation for cities to meet the goals of the above mentioned international agreements.
+The Habitat III New Urban Agenda acknowledges research and innovation as means of implementation for cities to meet the goals of the above mentioned international agreements.
 All the agreements above support integrated approaches, but to apply this in practice requires innovative thinking, methodologies and methods at various levels.

-EU R&I can help create a sustainable city ecosystem by pushing a systemic approach and bridging between technological, digital, social, cultural and nature-based innovation.
+EU research and innovation can help create a sustainable city ecosystem by pushing a systemic approach and bridging between technological, digital, social, cultural and nature-based innovation.

-The aim of the EU R&I agenda is to support cities and urban regions in becoming actors of open innovation and being open to the world as ambassadors of the European excellence in research and innovation.
+The aim of the EU research and innovation agenda is to support cities and urban regions in becoming actors of open innovation and being open to the world as ambassadors of the European excellence in research and innovation.
 This will help them to accelerate the transition to sustainable, low-carbon societies.